The Center for Healthy Food Access

 A national collaborative effort supporting healthy food access in underserved urban and rural communities

-With support from the Robert Wood Johnson Foundation, The Food Trust has launched The Center for Healthy Food Access, a national collaborative effort working to ensure that every child in the United States has access to nutritious, affordable food.
-Serving as a catalyst to share learning and test groundbreaking ideas, as well as secure the progress that has been made over the past eight years, the Center is focusing on the following efforts:
+With support from the Robert Wood Johnson Foundation, The Food Trust leads The Center for Healthy Food Access, a national collaborative effort working to ensure that every child in the United States has access to nutritious, affordable food.
+Serving as a catalyst to share learning and test groundbreaking ideas, the Center is focusing on the following efforts:

 - Strengthening federal nutrition programs, including SNAP, WIC and SNAP-Ed.

 - Improving the food and water quality in schools.